FCL vs LCL Shipping — Complete Guide 2026 | TTI Shipping & Logistics

 40ft High Cube (HC)

 Internal volume approx. 76 CBM.
 Extra height of 2.7m vs standard 2.4m.
+Fits approximately 20–24 standard pallets.
 Popular for lightweight, voluminous cargo such as garments, furniture and household goods.

 🚢